felipeerias/nan-js-proposal/README.md

 The read-only property `Navigator.nan` returns an object of type `NanManager` that is the main contact point with the NAN subsystem.

-The caller must being by invoking the `attach()` method which, if successful, will return the identifier for the current session.
+The user of the API must being by invoking the `attach()` method which, if successful, will return the identifier for the current session.

 ```
 navigator.nan.attach()